KiFoundation/ki-networks/README.md

 - Please refer to the following [tutorial](https://github.com/KiFoundation/ki-networks/blob/v0.1/Testnet/README.md) to join the testnet
 - A dedicated tutorial to join the mainnet will be available once the latter is launched.

+## Security
+If you discover a security vulnerability in this project, please report it to security@foundation.ki.
+We will promptly address all security vulnerabilities.